 Christmas Island (Kiribati) is located 1,200 miles south of Hawaii.

 Christmas Island Outfitters head guide is Peter Kairaio.
 Peter is recognized as one of the island’s top guides.
 He is joined by a small group of hand-picked professionals who are amongst the islands most skilled and personable fly fishing guides.
 All have excellent eyes for spotting fish, calm temperaments under the pressure of sight fishing and are skilled instructors.
 By design, Christmas Island Outfitters has limited its program to no more than twelve anglers per week.
 As a result, the lodge boasts a highly flexible flats fishing program that can take full advantage of varying tides and fishing conditions.
 Each evening Peter will lead a discussion on the program for the following day’s fishing based on the conditions at hand.
 It is likely that your departure time from the lodge will vary each morning, according to the tides and where you will be fishing.

 Transportation to and from the vast flats of Christmas Island is via truck and outrigger.
 Both are equipped with bench seats, canopies, and rod holders.
-Each six day fishing week includes anglers reaching the flats by truck for two days and by outrigger for four days.
+Each six day fishing week includes anglers reaching the flats either by truck or outrigger depending on the fishing goals for the day.